-A couple of months ago I was earnestly praying for a brand new phone because the one I had was speedily approaching retirement.
+A couple of months ago I was earnestly praying for a brand-new phone because the one I had was speedily approaching retirement.
 I was praying night after night, morning after morning for a new phone, I couldn’t afford a new one at the time, so I pleaded with God for Him to make a way or to help me find a way to get my prayer answered.
-So I thought, let me do for me what God cannot do for me, I called my phone company and lo and behold I was due an upgrade (sounded like providence to me) so I chose a new phone and before giving them the go ahead I prayed “Lord if it is in your will, get me this phone, if not cancel it, decline it, in Jesus name – amen.”
+So I thought, let me do for me what God cannot do for me: I called my phone company and lo and behold I was due an upgrade (sounded like providence to me) so I chose a new phone and before giving them the go-ahead I prayed “Lord if it is in your will, get me this phone, if not cancel it, decline it, in Jesus name – amen.”

 Then they said to me, “great that is going through, we’ll call you back in 10 minutes to confirm everything” – 4 days later still no returned call.
 So I decided to try another method, I would just buy the phone instead (monthly of course I haven’t got that type of money laying around sadly), so put in all my details and before pressing ‘proceed’ I whispered a similar prayer, “Lord if it is in your will, get me this phone, if not cancel it, decline it, in Jesus name – amen.”
 I pressed proceed then… well let’s just say it was not in God’s will.

 By this time I had partially given up but was still praying.
 Two days later (Tuesday), I had a Bible study with a gentleman and I forgot to put my phone on silent.
 During the study I got two, joint FaceTime calls from good friends of mine which don’t usually FaceTime me at that hour.
-Anyways, I had to ignore it because I was in a Bible study, by the time I finished I completely forgot about their missed call.
-But after the study I prayed and after praying I felt impressed to check my emails, so I did and I received an unexpected email from my bank.
+Anyways, I had to ignore it because I was in a Bible study, and by the time I finished I completely forgot about their missed call.
+But after the study, I prayed and after the pray I felt impressed to check my emails, so I did and I received an unexpected email from my bank.

-Now the only reason why I get emails from this particular bank is if I have gone over my overdraft, so I looked and naturally assumed it was so and said to myself in frustration “argh man, I haven’t even bought anything why am I in overdraft?” but then I opened it and it wasn’t as I suspected.
+Now the only reason why I usually get emails from this particular bank is if I have gone over my overdraft, so I looked and naturally assumed it was so and said to myself in frustration “argh man, I haven’t even bought anything why am I in overdraft?” but then I opened it and it wasn’t as I suspected.
 I had actually received a hefty amount of money from my great friend (he knew about my retiring phone issue).
 So I FaceTimed him and he added my other good friend to the call (they were the ones that called me during the study) and I asked them what the call was about (I obviously knew).
-They explained to me how they and my other amazing friends raised money in 24-hours to get me a brand new phone.
+They explained to me how they and my other amazing friends raised money in 24 hours to get me a brand-new phone.
 Sometimes when we pray only God can make it come to pass.

 Other times God requires us to co-labour with Him in answer to our prayers: He asks us to move in faith.
-We do what we need to do and He does for us what we cannot do for ourselves, Elijah was in the bracket.
+We do what we need to do and He does for us what we cannot do for ourselves, Elijah was in this bracket.